Durvalumab is a type of immunotherapy. It may also be called an immune

 Pregnancy and contraception

-This drug may harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 3 months afterwards.
-Talk to your doctor or nurse about contraception before starting treatment.
+Durvalumab may harm a baby developing in the womb.
+It is important not to become pregnant or get someone pregnant while you are having treatment with this drug and for at least 3 months afterwards.
+Talk to your doctor or nurse about effective contraception before starting treatment.
+Let them know straight away if you or your partner falls pregnant while having treatment.

 Treatment for other conditions